Historical Inertia: A Neglected but Powerful Baseline for Long Sequence Time-series Forecasting: Experiment and Results

 \subsection{Datasets and Metrics}

 We compare HI with SOTA models on four real-world public datasets.

 \textbf{ETT} (Electricity Transformer Temperature) \footnote{https://github.com/zhouhaoyi/}: The ETT dataset from the Informer paper contains 2-years electric power deployment collected from two Chinese counties.
 There are 7 features in total.
-Three sub-datasets are generated, ETTh1 and ETTh2 are hourly data and ETTm1 is in 15-minutes level.
+Three sub-datasets are included in our experiments, i.e. ETTh1 and ETTh2 with an 1-hour sampling frequency and ETThm1 with a 15-min sampling frequency.
 In the univariate forecasting task, the feature "oil temperature" is chosen as prediction target.

-\textbf{Electricity} \footnote{https://github.com/laiguokun/multivariate-time-series-data}: The raw electricity dataset is from the UCI Machine Learning Repository \footnote{https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014}, which contains electricity consumption of 370 clients every 15 minutes from 2011 to 2014.
+\textbf{Electricity} \footnote{https://github.com/laiguokun/multivariate-time-series-data}: The raw dataset of Electricity is from the UCI Machine Learning Repository \footnote{https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014}, which contains electricity consumption of 370 clients every 15 minutes from 2011 to 2014.
 We use the pre-processed dataset from \cite{LSTNet}, which reflects hourly consumption of 321 clients from 2012 to 2014.
 The last client (column) is used as prediction target in the univariate forecasting task.

 Statistics of above datasets can be found in Table \ref{tb:statistics}.

 As a common practice, we evaluate the models by two metrics: Mean Square Error (MSE) and Mean Absolute Error (MAE), which are computed as: